Themezly/Documentation/pages/tips-and-tricks/how-to-create-site-backup.md

 </a>
 </div>

-In this video we will show step by step instructions on how to create your WordPress website backup with __Creatus WordPress Theme__ framework backup extension.
+In this video we will show you step by step instructions on how to create your WordPress website backup with __Creatus WordPress Theme__ framework backup extension.